 By Annie Grayer and Ryan Nobles, CNN

-While House Speaker Nancy Pelosi rejected McCarthy’s selection of Jordan and GOP Rep. Jim Banks of Indiana to serve on the committee, she would have accepted the Republican leader’s other three picks.
+While House Speaker Nancy Pelosi rejected McCarthy’s selection of Jordan and GOP Rep. Jim Banks of Indiana to serve on the panel, she would have accepted the Republican leader’s other three picks.
 Instead, McCarthy pulled the rest of his proposed members from consideration.
-Pelosi ultimately selected GOP Reps.
-Liz Cheney of Wyoming and Adam Kinzinger of Illinois to serve on the panel.

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.